Noise, Democracy and Seclusion -- Why Consideration is Underrated

 The solution lies in seeking outlets for such activities in places with less potential for disruption.
 Nature, designated outdoor spaces, or even private venues are ideal alternatives to residential areas.
 By choosing to enjoy sound, where it's less likely to create dissonance, we can embrace our extroverted tendencies while not making too many enemies.

 And why exactly would we want enemies while all we want to do is to either enjoy or make loud sounds?
-Of course we're allowed to make them at residential areas.
+Of course we're allowed to make them in residential areas.
 But we of course are also allowed to make unnecessary rivalries by doing so.
 Some of the enemies we can make are unhinged or can become unhinged.
 Very few mentalities are truly untouchable.

 Why make yourself the victim of suffering while you can find solutions that won't make you a victim of suffering?
 Years of hatred can be cut off from your life once you realize not cooperating in a collective environment can deter your own, personal environment, as nothing exists in a vacuum.
 Realizing this insight further can reveal to you that you can spare yourself further traumas from confrontations with your neighbors, once a compromise can be reached.